colmap/colmap/doc/format.rst

 the file extension `.txt`.
 Note that when loading a model from a directory which contains both binary and text files, COLMAP prefers the binary format.

-To export the currently selected model in the GUI, choose ``File > Export``.
+To export the currently selected model in the GUI, choose ``File > Export model``.
 To export all reconstructed models in the current dataset, choose ``File > Export all``.
 The selected folder then contains the three files, and for convenience, the current project configuration for importing the model to COLMAP.
-To import the exported models, e.g., for visualization or to resume the reconstruction, choose ``File > Import`` and select the folder containing the `cameras`, `images`, and `points3D` files.
+To import the exported models, e.g., for visualization or to resume the reconstruction, choose ``File > Import model`` and select the folder containing the `cameras`, `images`, and `points3D` files.

-To convert between the binary and text format in the GUI, you can load the model using ``File > Import`` and then export the model in the desired output format using ``File > Export``.
-In addition, you can export sparse models to other formats, such as VisualSfM's NVM, Bundler files, PLY, VRML, etc., using ``File > Export As...``.
+To convert between the binary and text format in the GUI, you can load the model using ``File > Import model`` and then export the model in the desired output format using ``File > Export model`` (binary) or ``File > Export model as text`` (text).
+In addition, you can export sparse models to other formats, such as VisualSfM's NVM, Bundler files, PLY, VRML, etc., using ``File > Export as...``.
 To convert between various formats from the CLI, use the ``model_converter`` executable.

 -----------